Fashion forecasting

+Fashion forecasting aims to predict the moods of society and consumers, along with their behavior and buying habits and bases what they may release in the coming future off of the forecast.
+Fashion trends tend to repeat themselves every 20 years, and fashion forecasting predicts what other trends might begin with the rotation of fashion as well.
 Fashion forecasting began in France during the reign of Louis XIV.
-It started as a way of communicating about fashion and slowly transformed into a way to become ahead of the times in the fashion industry.
-Fashion forecasting predicts the moods of society and consumers, along with their behavior and buying habits and bases what they may release in the coming future off of the forecast.
-Fashion trends tend to repeat themselves every 20 years, and fashion forecasting predicts what other trends might begin with the rotation of fashion as well.
-Fashion forecasting can be used for many different reasons, the main reason being staying on top of current trends and knowing what your consumer is going to want in the future.
+It started as a way of communicating about fashion and slowly transformed into a means to get ahead of the times in the fashion industry.

+Fashion forecasting can be used for many different reasons, the main reason being staying on top of current trends and knowing what the consumer is going to want in the future.
 This method helps fashion brands know what to expect and what to begin producing ahead of time.
 Top name brands and high end companies such as Vogue and Gucci even use this method to help their designers become even more informed on what is to come in the fashion industry.